God's Design for Your Body

 Questions to Reflect On

-• How can Scripture and prayer help you resist?
+• How can prayer and Scripture help you resist?

 “Being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”